rupert-denton/trello-evidence/tl05_agileroles/tl05_evidence.md

 Agile Lead/Scrum Master

 LOVED this role.
 Really liked the structure, bringing people back to stand up meetings, putting time bounds around things.
 Methodically working through the kanban and helping people get unstuck.
 I did this role on the Pokedex Project and really liked thinking through how best to allocate resources/time and what tickets to focus on.
-Lots of fun
+Lots of fun.